softlion/WheelPicker-Samples/README.md

 </ContentPage>
 ```

-<br/>In the code behind, set the binding context to your view model containing the items to display.
+In the code behind, set the binding context to your view model containing the items to display.
-<br/>In the code below, `ItemsSource` is bound to a list of strings.
+For the example below `ItemsSource` is bound to a list of strings.

 ```csharp